-The complete blended HEMS training system, FFS plus MR goggle for the rescue-man role, commenced training in January at NCCH.
+The complete blended HEMS training system, FFS plus MR goggle for the rescue-man role, commenced training at NCCH.
 Chris Long describes the unique development.

 As new technologies reach the market, the innovators embrace them and frequently adapt them to other tasks.
 A powerful example of this is the training for HEMS operations in Norway, which uses an innovative FFS at the Norwegian Competence Centre Helicopter (NCCH) located at Stavanger airport, Norway.

 After a major helicopter accident in 2014, the CAA Norway (Luftfartstilsynet) sought improved training for HEMS (helicopter emergency medical service) crews.
 Erlend Segtnan, Manager Crew Training at the NLA Norsk Luftambulanse AS, (Norwegian Air Ambulance) and Project Leader, took on the challenge, and with a free hand stepped back from the then-current options and started from the baseline of what was, in his considerable military and HEMS experience, really needed.
 The conclusion was that a purpose-built FFS was required, which also incorporated a simulated side door for the crewman – in this case the doctor, to control the cable and positioning at the end of that cable of the person being rescued.
 The desired solution was some form of virtual reality tool to simulate that side-door team member and facilitate training in the essential teamwork so critical to rescue tasks.